mpv-player/mpv/DOCS/man/input.rst

 commands, and retrieved with ``show-text``, or anything else that uses property expansion.
 (See `Property Expansion`_.)

-The property name is annotated with RW to indicate whether the property is generally writable.

 If an option is referenced, the property will normally take/return exactly the same values as the option.
 In these cases, properties are merely a way to change an option at runtime.